staze0/QRadar/DSM Custom/README.md

 ### HowTo :

-+ Install the DSM, you need to have sufficient permission to do this action, if you can do one of the folloing steps contact your QRadar's administrator :
++ Install the DSM, you need to have sufficient permission to do this action, if you cannot do one of the following steps, contact your QRadar's administrator :

   1. Go to your QRadar extension management page (https://<QRADAR_FQDN>/console/do/qradar/extensionsManagementConsole).
   2. Click "Add"